Making the Decision between Cash or Accrual Accounting for Contractors

 Choosing the appropriate accounting method, cash vs. accrual, is one of the first decisions business owners should make.
 Contractors may use one or both methods for internal accounting and handling contracts.

 Cash vs Accrual Method

-- Cash method – accounts for revenue only when money is received and for expenses only when the money is paid out.
+The cash method accounts for revenue only when money is received and for expenses only when the money is paid out.
 This method does not recognize accounts receivable or accounts payable.

-- Accrual method – accounts for revenue when it is earned and expenses when they are incurred.
+The accrual method accounts for revenue when it is earned and expenses when they are incurred.
 Revenue is recorded even if the cash has not yet been received.